mattermost/mattermost-developer-documentation/site/content/integrate/plugins/using-and-managing-plugins.md

 If you're seeing `x509: certificate signed by unknown authority` in your server logs, it usually means that the CA for a self-signed certificate for a server your plugin is trying to access has not been added to your local trust store of the machine the Mattermost server is running on.

-You can add one in Linux [following instructions in this StackExchange article](https://unix.stackexchange.com/questions/90450/adding-a-self-signed-certificate-to-the-trusted-list), or set up a load balancer like NGINX per [production install guide](https://docs.mattermost.com/config-ssl-http2-nginx.html) to resolve the issue.
+You can add one in Linux {{< newtabref href="https://unix.stackexchange.com/questions/90450/adding-a-self-signed-certificate-to-the-trusted-list" title="following instructions in this StackExchange article" >}}, or set up a load balancer like NGINX per {{< newtabref href="https://docs.mattermost.com/config-ssl-http2-nginx.html" title="production install guide" >}} to resolve the issue.